-Degree Requirements: A candidate for the Master of Science in Nursing degree is required to meet the following:
+Degree or Certificate Requirements: A candidate for the Master of Science in Nursing degree or Certificate are required to meet the following:

-- Graduate students take all core courses, role specific courses, a research option, and electives to total 42-48 semester hours. - 2.
+- 1. Degree-seeking students take all core courses, role specific courses, a research option, and electives to total 44-49 semester hours. - 2.
+Certificate-seeking students take core courses and role specific courses to total 11 41 semester hours. - 3.
 Depending upon the program of study the student must complete one of the following: a HESI APRN-FNP Exam with a score of 800 or better; an APEA Post-Predictor University Exam with a score of 70% or better; or complete a written comprehensive examination with a score of 83 or better during the last semester of the student's plan of study.
-The examination covers all major field courses including transfer and off-campus work.
-To take the comprehensive exam, the candidate must be enrolled in, or have completed, the final course work and have a 3.0 grade point average. - 3.
-A grade point average of at least 3.0 is required in the major field and overall. - 4.
-Students must complete a project for degree completion.
+To take the comprehensive exam, the candidate must be enrolled in, or have completed, the final coursework and have a GPA of 3.0 or better. - 4.
+An overall GPA of 3.0 or better is required. - 5.
+Degree-seeking students must complete a project.

 Non-Degree Students.
-The non-degree student is a student enrolled in graduate courses and who has not been admitted to a degree program in the Robert E. Smith School of Nursing.
-Students wishing to enroll as non-degree students in selected Robert E. Smith School of Nursing courses must seek admission to Delta State University and obtain Robert E. Smith School of Nursing permission to enroll in the course.
-A non-degree seeking student may enroll in non-clinical courses: NUR 601 Advanced Theoretical Issues in Nursing and Ethics, NUR 603 Advanced Pathophysiology (pre-requisite for Educator and Practitioner students), NUR 604 Advanced Healthcare Policy and Politics, NUR 607 Instructional Methodologies.
-Non-degree seeking students must earn at least a 3.0 GPA each semester.
-Failure to maintain a 3.0 or better GPA each semester will result in the inability to enroll in other non-degree seeking courses until advisement and permission has been obtained by the Chair of Nursing.
+The non-degree student is enrolled in graduate courses but not admitted to a degree program in the Robert E. Smith School of Nursing.
+To enroll as a non-degree student, the student must seek admission to the university and obtain permission from the Chair of Nursing.
+A non-degree seeking student may enroll in non-clinical courses: NUR 601 Advanced Theoretical Issues in Nursing and Ethics, NUR 603 Advanced Pathophysiology (pre-requisite for Educator and Practitioner students), NUR 604 Advanced Healthcare Policy and Politics, and NUR 607 Instructional Methodologies.